Chuderov

 Chuderov (Groß Kaudern) is a municipality and village in Ústí nad Labem District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,200 inhabitants.

 Chuderov lies approximately 4 km north of Ústí nad Labem and 73 km north of Prague.

-Administrative parts
+Administrative division

-Villages of Chuderovec, Libov, Lipová, Radešín and Žežice are administrative parts of Chuderov.
+Chuderov consists of six municipal parts (in brackets population according to the 2021 census):